Endowment Fund Management: 5 Effective Accounting Tips

 Over time, your endowment could grow to include hundreds or thousands of gifts, and you need to be able to see them individually as well as in total.
 With the right system, you can pool multiple gifts while also tracking them individually.
 Choose a system that will also enable you to attach guiding documents directly to donation records, so those files will follow the funds for the length of the endowment.
 This streamlined document management also helps with business continuity.
 The information stays in the system and doesn’t leave when a key member of your team retires.

-A single source of truth makes it easy to access and communicate the important details of your endowment, breaking down silos between your development, communications, and leadership teams.
-Your communications team needs a holistic view of your endowment, your development team needs to easily see how a specific donor’s funds have been used, and your leadership team needs to see what is still available for future needs.
+A single source of truth makes it easy to access and communicate the important details of your endowment.
+You bridge the gap between your development, communications, and leadership teams as well as the ultimate user of the endowed funds, like a scholarship committee.
+Your communications team needs a holistic view of your endowment, your development team needs to easily see how a specific donor’s funds have been used, your leadership team and fund users need to see what is still available for future needs.

-System-enforced internal controls also help mitigate risk.
+Use your system to help enforce your internal controls and mitigate risk.
 Role-based access enables your finance team to securely pay invoices and review expenses.
-Automated accounts payable minimizes manual entry and helps you reconcile your accounts faster.
-You can also easily send the file to other areas of the organization for disbursement, such as applying financial aid to a student’s record.
+Incorporate automated accounts payable to minimize manual entry and help you reconcile your accounts faster.
+You can also easily send the file to other areas of the organization for disbursement, such as getting the information to your tuition management platform to make sure financial aid is applied to a student’s record.

 To manage expectations and to make sure you are abiding by all the appropriate legal requirements, it’s crucial to provide clear reporting to all stakeholders on how the endowment funds are used.

 Understand what your stakeholders need so they can communicate the strength of your organization.
-For example, talk with your development team about what would be helpful to access so they can communicate to donors about who received the scholarship they funded, for example.
+Talk with your development team about what would be helpful to access so they can communicate to donors about who received the scholarship they funded, for example.
 Clear reporting can also help your development team show potential donors the impact they could have and encourage additional donations to the endowment.

 Your reporting is also crucial to understand any growth of the original corpus and what should be allocated back to each fund.
-With a fund accounting system built for endowment management, you can appropriately allocate interest by fund as well as see the beginning and ending balances of the fund at each reporting benchmark so leadership can easily see the dollars that are available to be spent.
+With a fund accounting system built for endowment management, you can appropriately allocate earnings by fund as well as see the beginning and ending balances of the fund at each reporting benchmark.
+Leadership gets a comprehensive view of the endowment’s overall health, performance, and trajectory.

 The right technology is at the center of your streamlined endowment operations.
 Fund accounting software with sub-fund capabilities allows you to track as many funds as you need while also seeing the endowment as a whole.